Clarion-Limestone Girls Basketball Team Returns Eight Players, But Will Be Missing One of Its Biggest Stars

 “This group gained a lot of experience as sophomores last season and this season they’ll have to step up and be the leaders,” said Simpson.
 “Samantha (Simpson) will be out a few more weeks with a broken finger, so we’ll be expecting a lot of minutes from sophomore Jenna Dunn.
 Grace Shick, a junior, should also see an increased load of minutes.
 Alyssa, Alex, and Lexi are all very experienced so we’re hoping they’ll all take giant steps this season.
 Having to go against Frances in practice is obviously going to make you better.”

-Simpson also has four freshmen on the team in Sydney Smith, Kaylee Smith, Audrey Aaron, and Riley Morris.
+Simpson also has four freshmen on the team–Sydney Smith, Kaylee Smith, Audrey Aaron, and Riley Morris.

 Simpson was never one to make lofty goals for his teams, and this season is no different, especially with the fear of the unknown due to the early season injuries.